West African cuisine: Beverages

 Malt drinks such as Supermalt and fresh coconut water are popular beverages in West Africa.
 As for alcoholic drinks, palm wine is a common beverage made from the fermented sap of various types of palm trees and is usually sold in sweet (less-fermented, retaining more of the sap's sugar) or sour (fermented longer, making it stronger and less sweet) varieties.
 Beer from millet is also common.

 Etiquette

 Dining is communal; diners use their fingers to eat.
 Water has a very strong ritual significance in many West African nations (particularly in dry areas), and water is often the first thing an African host will offer a guest.

 By country

-For more specific styles, refer to the articles on each national or regional cuisines:
+For more specific styles, refer to the articles on each national or regional cuisine: